 Key Features of NGO Darpan:

-- It provides funding opportunities through government schemes.
+- Funding avenues provided through government schemes.

-- Mandatory for government grants and partnerships.
+- Essential for government grants and partnerships.

 Who Can Register on NGO Darpan Portal?

-- Trusts- Registered under the Indian Trust Act, 1882.
+- Trust- Registered under the Indian Trust Act, 1882.

 - Societies- Registered under the Societies Registration Act, 1860.

-- Non-Profit Organisation (NPO or Charitable Company)- Registered under Section 8 of the Companies Act, 2013.
+- Non-Profit Organisation (NPO) or Charitable Company- Registered under Section 8 of the Companies Act, 2013.

 NGO Darpan Registration Documents

-Documents Required
+Documents required:

-- Key Documents of NGO- Trust deed(For Trust), MOA and rules & Regulations(For Society), MOA & AOA Both (For Section 8 Companies).
+- Important Documents of the NGO- Trust Deed (For Trust), MOA and Rules & Regulations (For Society), MOA & AOA Both (For Section 8 Companies).

 NGO Darpan Registration Fees